CelliesProjects/OpenStreetMap-esp32/README.md

 You can switch provider and tile format at runtime, or set up a different default tile provider if you want.
 This library can do it all and is very easy to configure and use.

+### TLS validation note

+This project currently uses `setInsecure()` for `WiFiClientSecure` connections.
+This means server certificates are **not** validated.
+The trade-offs are:

+- ❌ No TLS validation → potential API key leakage or manipulated tiles (low risk in practice).
+- ✅ Much simpler setup → supports multiple tileservers without managing CA bundles.

 ## How to use

 This library is **PlatformIO only** due to use of modern C++ features.
 The Arduino IDE is **not** supported.